 Your Subscribe analytics are the main scoreboard for your service and are the primary source of truth for the health of your subscriber base generally.
 This makes them a very useful starting point for creating your new strategies.

 As well as for tracking what results past strategies have delivered.
 Here are two examples of how your Subscribe analytics can be used to focus your attention and resources.

 1. New Subscriber Growth

-Your growth is powered by a dual-engine, with acquisition at one end and retention at the other.
+Your growth is powered by a dual engine, with acquisition at one end and retention at the other.
 So one of the most important dimensions to track on the Subscribe step is your New Subscriber Trend, and how that trend is impacting your overall growth rate.

 You can quickly assess how that engine is performing in the subscriber evolution chart.
-Investment in either acquisition strategies (eg. content, trials, or marketing) should see your acquisition curve trend upwards relative to your active subscriber trend.
+Investment in either acquisition strategies (eg. content, trials, or marketing) should see your acquisition curve trend upward relative to your active subscriber trend.
 Excellent retention will show the opposite relationship.

 2. Seasonal Dynamics

 Strong or weak management of seasonality will determine the annual results of many subscription services.
 The timing of some trends is obvious, but the timing of others less so.
 Lifecycle dynamics within your subscriber base can have as big an impact as highly visible market seasonality.

 The first step in managing seasonal trends is identifying and mapping them.
 Both the Year on Year Growth and Subscriber Evolution charts will help you to identify these critical periods.

 Next, the important point is that you have sufficient advance warning to handle both the peaks and troughs.
 When sign-up peaks approach, price trials, new offers, and premium packages should be in place.
 When troughs or churn peaks approach, coupons and downgraded offers should be ready.